 The NSW Huntington Disease Service is funded by NSW Health and run by Western Sydney Local Health District.
 It is located at Westmead Hospital.

 Health professionals work together as a team which is experienced in all aspects of the effects of HD on the individual and the family.
 They have close links with other health and welfare workers who may be involved with the affected person, and also with voluntary bodies such as this Association.

-The Hunter Area Health Service also provides a service based in Newcastle.
+The Hunter New England Local Health District also provides a service based in Newcastle.
 This includes predictive testing and social work support.

 The Huntington Disease Clinic, Westmead Hospital